kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 Priority information from client requests and server responses to correct or amend the precedence to suit it (see {{merging}}).

 The value of the Priority header field is a Structured Headers
-{{!I-D.ietf-httpbis-header-structure}} Parameterised List.
-The following sh-param-items are defined.
+{{!I-D.ietf-httpbis-header-structure}} Dictionary.
+Each dictionary member represents a parameter of the Priority header field.
+The following parameters are defined.

-When any of the defined parameters are omitted, or if the Priority header field is not used, their default values SHOULD be applied.
+Values of the parameters MUST always be present for the parameters defined in this document.
+When any of the defined parameters is omitted, or if the Priority header field is not used, their default values SHOULD be applied.

 Unknown parameters MUST be ignored.